 - Lack of crosswalks

-Watch Out for These Dangerous Intersections in Baltimore
+Watch Out for These Dangerous Intersections and Baltimore Roads

 Contribute to road safety by taking extra caution around Baltimore’s most dangerous intersections.
 These are the areas with the highest rates of severe crashes.